MontiCore/montithings/README.md

 This section describes some of the many possible ways to use MontiThings.
 For the purpose of this tutorial, you can choose between the following options:
 1. a native installation on your machine
-2. an installation in a VM of the Microsoft Azure Cloud
+2. an installation in a virtual machine of the Microsoft Azure Cloud
 3. using MontiThings' Docker containers to avoid an installation

 ## Native installation